How to Reconnect Your Pulse 2 Hub to Wi-Fi Network via an Apple Device

 Related Articles

-Pulse Pro Hub: Wi-Fi Setup [iPhone and Android]
+Pulse PRO: Wi-Fi Setup [iPhone and Android]

-Pairing A Pulse 2 Hub via Wi-Fi [Android]
+Pulse 2: Pairing via Wi-Fi [Android]

 How to Reconnect your Pulse 2 Hub to Wi-Fi Network via an Android Device